syshin0116/Study/README.md

 # study

-repository to keep track of studies done by myself
+repository to keep track of studies